ZweiEuro/sim_anim/docs/Alpha/doc.md

 Step size h slider for euler/RK4

+Voronoi - currently only 15 voronoi cells, as more cells need to much calculation time to be calculated dynamically (they stall the game)

 ## 0. Needed libraries:

 Firstly on ubuntu community repository (universe) need to be enabled.
 (Tutorial: https://www.linuxshelltips.com/enable-universe-repository-ubuntu/)

 Allegro needs to be installed: